How does Trump's trial end? It may hinge on how jurors feel about sex and privacy

 The hush money trial against former President Donald Trump is nearing the end, but there are still a few twists and turns to come.

-The prosecution's star witness, former Trump fixer Michael Cohen, testified for three days last week and is expected to be back on the stand on Monday.
+The prosecution's star witness, former Trump fixer Michael Cohen, testified for three days last week and is back on the stand on Monday.

 The team at NPR's Trump's Trials podcast breaks down why prosecutors have a timeline problem, what Cohen's testimony so far has shown, and why it may all come down to a question of sex and privacy in the end.